 Perez-Verdia leads by about 5,000 votes with 122 of 124 precincts counted.

 As far as propositions, it looks as if most of the nine ballots will pass.
 The only iffy one at this point is Proposition 3 Capital Improvements, which grants money to repair structural elements at Loussac Library plus move Mulcahy stadium and fund City Hall security.

-One big election night surprise was Pete Petersen’s lead over incumbent Adam Trombley for the East Anchorage Assembly seat.
+One big election night surprise is Pete Petersen’s lead over incumbent Adam Trombley for the East Anchorage Assembly seat.

 At last count, Petersen led by about 3,000 votes.